-- · Audio is monaural. - Certain TVs may cut off part of the images. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
+- Audio is monaural. - · Certain TVs may cut off part of the images. - Audio is initially output by the camera at maximum volume.
+When you first start displaying images, set the TV volume control at a relatively low level and then adjust it as required. - All icons and indicators that appear on the monitor screen also appear on the TV screen.
 You can use [A] (DISP) to change the display contents.